peopledoc/mlvtools-tutorial/README.md

 ## Standard Versioning Process Establishment

-**Aim:** find a way to version code, data and pipelines.
+**Goal:** find a way to version code, data and pipelines.

 #### Existing project

-Starting from an existing project composed of Python 3 module(s) and a set of **Jupyter notebooks** we wan to create an automatised pipeline in view to version, share and reproduce experiments.
+Starting from an existing project composed of Python 3 module(s) and a set of **Jupyter notebooks**, we want to create an automated pipeline in order to version, share and reproduce experiments.

     │── classifier